AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services.Interfaces/IMerge/Merge_1.md

 IMerge.Merge Method (CAEXDocument, ExternalReferenceType, String[], Boolean)
 ============================================================================
-AutomationML 2.1 APIMerges the defined ExternalReference into the provided CAEXDocument.
+Merges the defined ExternalReference into the provided CAEXDocument.
 The source is loaded from the file path in the external reference.

   **Namespace:**  [Aml.Engine.Services.Interfaces][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)